pasangsherpa/linked-list-adt/README.md

 Type: `object`

-the element at the front of the linked-list.
+the element at the front of the list.

+#### .get(index)

+Returns the element of the list in the given index and null if index out of bound.

+Type: `object`

+the element at the given index of the list.

 #### .isEmpty()